-Mr & Mrs Searles spotted an opportunity to build their dream home when they bought a property and land in their village in July 2005.
+Mr & Mrs Searles spotted an opportunity to build their dream home when they bought a property and land in their village.
 The couple had lived in the village for 30 years when the owner of the property passed away and, as a consequence, they were able to buy the property and the surrounding land.

 The plot had become seriously overgrown and you could not even reach the boundaries due to the amount of rubbish and dead trees on site.
 Work began by excavating the site which took 2 weeks, a further 3 weeks were taken to create the basement shell and a further 2 weeks to complete the concrete basement structure.
 In doing so, 150 lorry loads taken from the basement hole were used to level off the plot.

 Possibly the most amount of time was spent turning the finished Timber Frame design into something totally in keeping with the East Anglian landscape.
 A mix of finishing was used – trowelled finish render, brick and boarding.
 The bricks were selected to match the buff style frequently used in East Anglia.
 The roof used a mixture of colours to create a Huntingdon mix to blend in better.

 This new home is a very appealing advert for modern construction methods, not only stylish and elegant but highly sustainable.
 The timber-frame structure demonstrates very high thermal performance and coupled with triple-glazed windows and a mechanical ventilation heat recovery system means the finished building is extremely energy efficient.
 The well-insulated pre-cast basement makes the footprint area even more efficient.